 What to Sell Online: Filtering Google Trends Products

-Anyone can import dozens of Google Trends products from AliExpress into their stores in just a few minutes.
+Anyone can import dozens of Google Trends products their stores in just a few minutes.
 The tricky part is knowing how to figure out what to sell online based on what will also fit with your marketing campaigns, display well on your homepage, and generally make sense within the context of your brand.
 These kinds of Google Trends products are called ‘Alpha Products.’
 They are items that draw lots of traffic to your store.
 After you have determined your Alpha Products, it takes no time at all to fill in the rest of the store with cross-sell, upsell, and related products.

 Use Niche Filters to Generate Dropshipping Ideas